Release-Candidate/Release-Candidate.github.io/content/about.md

 ### PWAs (SolidJS, Typescript)

+A progressive web app to display the angle bisector of two angles given by zodiac sign, degrees and minutes.

 - The sources are at [Bisectriz GitHub](https://github.com/Release-Candidate/Bisectriz) the actual PWA at [Bisectriz PWA (GitHub Pages)](https://release-candidate.github.io/Bisectriz/).

 ### Flix (Programming Language) Projects (Flix)